 While admission to the School of Theology is holistic, students wishing to transfer credit from regionally accredited theological schools and graduate seminaries must have a 2.5 cumulative grade point average in their previous academic work.

 Students transferring credit for a course must have earned at least a C grade in the course.
 Course(s) accepted for transfer must have been eligible for graduate credit in the institution at which they were taken and, preferably, were completed at an institution accredited by a recognized accrediting body.
 Further, transfer courses should correspond to courses offered by the School of Theology (course descriptions may be requested).
 Normally, credit is granted for each course that is equivalent to a corresponding course at Holy Cross, provided the grade received was C or above.

 The Registrar, in conjunction with the Dean, will evaluate whether courses may be counted for credit within a student’s program and will grant all credit deemed appropriate.
 Transfer credit requiring additional consideration will be reviewed by the Degree, Policies, and Procedures Committee (DPPC) in conjunction with the Dean.
 Prior to enrollment, students may receive a tentative degree audit provided by the Office of Admissions.
 Once enrolled, the student will receive a final degree audit provided by the Registrar’s Office.

-Please see our online catalog for more details on credit transfers.
+Please see our Online Academic Guide and Catalogs for more details on credit transfers.

 Holy Cross periodically admits students with advanced standing to one of its master’s degree programs.
 Advanced standing may be granted (1) without credit, by exempting students from some courses but not reducing the total number of academic credits required for the degree, or (2) with credit, by reducing the number of credits required for the degree.
 Advanced standing refers to decisions about students’ competence when no transcripts of graduate credit are presented.